rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 Then tries to detect:

-1. Whether `$HOME/.rsvim` exists as a directory path in file system.
+1. Whether a `$HOME/.rsvim` directory exists in file system.
 2. Whether a `rsvim.{js,ts}` file exists in the directory.

 ### `.rsvim.{js,ts}`

-Finally, if all above are failed, tries to detect:
+If all above have failed, finally tries to detect:

 1. Whether a `$HOME/.rsvim.{js,ts}` file exists.

-If the file exists, Rsvim will use it as configuration entry, use `$HOME/.rsvim` as configuration home, and create a new directory if `$HOME/.rsvim` doesn't exist.
+If yes, Rsvim will use it as the configuration entry and `$HOME/.rsvim` as the configuration home, and create a `$HOME/.rsvim` directory if does not exist.

-## 4. Initialize TUI
+## 4. Initializing TUI

-Once all configurations are been set, terminal goes into [raw mode](https://en.wikipedia.org/wiki/Terminal_mode) and a default window is created, binded with the default buffer.
+Once all the configurations have been sourced, terminal goes into [raw mode](https://en.wikipedia.org/wiki/Terminal_mode) and a default window is created, bound with the default buffer.

-If default buffer is associated with an existing file, the window shows the file content from the first line, cursor is placed at the top-left corner of the window (i.e. the first character of the file content) in normal mode.
+If the default buffer is associated with an existing file, the window shows the file content from the first line, with cursor placed at the top-left corner of the window (i.e. the first character of the file content) in normal mode.